origamidance/ofLiveApp/README.md

 ofLiveApp is Linux-only for now.
 Tested under Ubuntu 14.04.

 Write your code in `ofLiveApp.cpp` file.
 Once the code is compiled you can just save the source file and see your changes in your application usually after ~5 seconds.
-If you need global variables which should not be resetted on each code update, fill `ofGlobals` struct with such objects (i.e. cameras).
-Application can be compiled as normal by passing `-DOF_ENABLE_LIVECODE=OFF` to CMake on project generation step.
+If you need global variables which should not be resetted on each code update, see `ofGlobals` struct declared at the top of `ofLiveApp.h` file and fill it with such objects (i.e. cameras).
+You can compile application normally by passing `-DOF_ENABLE_LIVECODE=OFF` to CMake on project generation step.

 Compiling
 ---------